ZHU-XU-xmu/cgMSI/README.md

   python cgMSI.py -h
   ```
 ### Test
-We have downloaded Klebsiella pneumoniae core gene and some reference genome in dir ./test and  added an example to show how to use cgMSI.Detailed parameter information follows this section.
+We have downloaded Klebsiella pneumoniae core gene allele pool and some reference genomes in dir ./test and  added an example to show how to use cgMSI.
+Detailed parameter information follows this section.
 Firstly, generate related library by cgMSI LIB module.

   ```